 If you try to for example add 10000 single records in one table with normal SQL INSERT command’s it would take at least 50 sec.
-So this could really use a performance boost.
-After some research I found this site: SQL Compact 3rd party tools.
+SQL Compact 3rd party tools.
 This is an attempt at a comprehensive list of SQL Server Compact Microsoft and 3rd party tools, both commercial and non-commercial.

 Please let me know if I have missed anything, and I will add it.
 Microsoft supplied tools SQL Server 2005 Management Studio Express SP2 (free, SQL CE 3.1)Link: SQL Server 2008 R2 Management Studio Express (free, SQL CE 3.5 SP2)Link: LINQ Challenges and SQL Server Compact Edition.
 Code, code and more code.: Re-implementing Expression for Compact Framework.
 How to detect and avoid memory and resources leaks in .NET applications.
 Rupreet/archive/2005/11/02/58873.aspx.
 There are some scenarios where need to check programmatically if the given file is a .NET assembly or not.

 So, the truth is that a description of the format can be useful.
 I mean, there's a huge difference between having the WinNT.h and having the full explanation of its structures and stuff.
 The documentation given by Microsoft has some explanations, but a lot of passages aren't very clear at all.
 Building a .NET Disassembler (Part 1) There was a time, long ago, when I was in college, and thought it would be awesome to crack code.

 This largely means digging into the bytes of an application, and seeing how it works, and possibly modifying the application code to suit your needs.
 Back in the days where just about everything was C/C++ or at least native code, this meant using a disassembler (like win32dasm for example) and strong assembly language skills.
+Actually, before I go much farther with this:<legal_disclaimer> Disassembling or decompiling applications, reverse engineering, modifying code, etc all have possible legal ramifications.
 Reading PE format using data marshaling in .NET - Sergey Akopov.
 I recently picked up a book on IL by Serge Lidin titled Expert .NET 2.0 IL Assembler.

 It is by far the most interesting book that I’ve read on .NET internals, which is actually fairly easy to follow thanks to the friendly nature of the managed environment and the awesomeness of the author.
 If you want to satisfy your curiosity about disassembling and generating IL code, this is the best book on the market.
 Anyway, the first couple of chapters in the book go over the Portable Executable (PE) format which is really vital in understanding how your compiler pieces together assemblies and how the loader is able to resolve dependencies and get everything into memory to get things executing.

 While going through the explanation of the PE format in the book is enough to understand the bare minimum, i decided to go hands-on and write a little PE parser.
-Before i throw down some code, I’d like to reference a few resources which will help in understanding the PE format better.
 Peering Inside the PE: A Tour of the Win32 Portable Executable File Format.
 Matt Pietrek March 1994 Matt Pietrek is the author of Windows Internals (Addison-Wesley, 1993).